thir13en/training-angular/notes/universal.md

             return this.api.get(ENDPOINTS.GET_ELEMENT).pipe(
                 first(),
                 tap(element => {
-                    // we can only do this is we are on the server side rendering cycle if (isPlatformServer(this.platformId)) {
+                    // we can only do this is we are on the universal side rendering cycle if (isPlatformServer(this.platformId)) {
                         this.transferState.set(ELEMENT_KEY, element)
                     }